ktsenovv/calculator/README.md

 <h1>:page_facing_up: Description <a href="#-kcs-calculator" title="Go to Navigation">[↑]</a></h1>

-* Web based calculator (windows like) writen on JavaScript.
+* Web based calculator (Windows like) writen on JavaScript.

 <br />